Karibusan/xrp-grid-trading-bot/README.md

 MIT License — Use, fork, improve.
 If this helps you, pay it forward.
 If it inspires you, reach out.
 Together, we code beyond borders.

+---

+### 🧪 Testing Status (Read Before Use)

+> ⚠️ **Disclaimer:**
+>
+> This bot has not been heavily tested yet.
+> We are in the process of building its core architecture, and many features are still experimental.

+- ✅ It works on small amounts and behaves as expected under most conditions
+- 🚧 However, bugs or unexpected behaviors may still occur
+- 🧪 Full test coverage will follow the release of version 5.0

+**We welcome early users and testers.**
+If you run into issues, please open an [issue](https://github.com/Karibusan/xrp-grid-trading-bot/issues) or share anonymized logs to help us improve.

+> Together, we debug.
+Together, we grow.